Growing Nowhere Fast

 He called Quest Analytics.

-We set up the customer with our Quest Enterprise Services solution, a SaaS-based network management platform that allows plans to measure, manage and monitor network adequacy, provider data accuracy and access.
+We set him up with our Quest Enterprise Services solution (QES), a SaaS-based provider network management platform that allows health plans to measure, manage and monitor network adequacy, provider data accuracy and access.
 Users can also use the tool to build new provider networks or expand existing networks.

-“Instead of hunting and pecking and looking for providers — and somewhat guessing on how we get to network adequacy — we have a targeted way to identify providers needed to meet regulatory requirements, by specialty type, in a given county.”
+“Instead of hunting, searching and looking for providers — and somewhat guessing on how we get to network adequacy — we now have a targeted way to identify the providers needed to meet regulatory requirements, by specialty type, in a given county.”